 Nothing Else Left / Installation (metal implants rescued from a crematory, metallic cremated dust, magnets, mechanisms, sensor) / 2013

-This project, created during a residency at Grand Central Art Center, Santa Ana, USA, begins by approaching the transformation of human remains inside a crematory.
-I found cemeteries from this region of the world to be strictly regulated by norms, protected as patrimony, viewed as places of permanence and perpetuity.
-Inside the crematorium, on the contrary, human ash undergoes a symbolic and physical process of division: metal implants and artificial body parts are separated from biological remains, as they are foreign to the body.
-These parts are considered to be debris, and thus tossed away.
-Ironically, artificial implants expelled from the human are what survives it: they resist the body’s ultimate dematerialization.
+This project, created during a residency at Grand Central Art Center, Santa Ana, USA, approaches the transformation of human remains inside a crematory.
+I found cemeteries from this region to be strictly regulated by norms, protected as patrimony, and regarded as places of permanence and perpetuity.
+Inside the crematorium, on the contrary, human ash undergoes a symbolic and physical process of division: metal implants and artificial body parts are separated from biological remains, foreign to the body.
+These parts are considered as debris, and thus tossed away.
+Ironically, artificial implants expelled from the human body are that which survives it: they resist the body’s ultimate dematerialization.